The rose garden

 "Here you stand in silence but when you turn do not be silent"

-Here, everyone has the opportunity to lay down or plant roses in remembrance.
+Visitors are invited to lay down or plant roses in remembrance.
 The rose garden is always open.